ttu/ttu.github.io/_posts/2022-7-14-python-class-instance-variables.md

 ---
 layout: post
 title: Python class and instance variables
-excerpt: Understanding Python class (static) and instance variables through examples with and without type annotations
+excerpt: Understanding Python class (static) and instance variables through examples with and without type annotations.
 ---

 - Class variables are shared by all instances of the class